thedevdojo/auth/README.md

 ## Auth Config

-You may also want to publish the auth config by running the following:
+You will also need to publish the auth config by running the following:

 ```
 php artisan vendor:publish --tag=auth:config